Unity-Technologies/Addressables-Sample/README.md

 Also see the [Play Asset Delivery](https://docs.unity3d.com/Manual/play-asset-delivery.html) page in the Unity Manual.

 Setup Instructions:
 1. Configure Unity to build Android App Bundles and split the application binary.
-For more information see the ["Using Play Asset Delivery"](https://docs.unity3d.com/Manual/play-asset-delivery.html#using-play-asset-delivery) section in the Unity Manual.
+For more information see ["Using Play Asset Delivery"](https://docs.unity3d.com/Manual/play-asset-delivery.html#using-play-asset-delivery).
   1. In File > Build Settings:
     - Set the Platform to Android.
     - If Export Project is enabled, enable Export for App Bundle.
 Otherwise, enable Build App Bundle (Google Play).
   2. Select Split Application Binary" in Edit > Project Settings > Player > Publishing Settings.
-3. Open the Addressables Groups window (Window > Asset Management > Addressable Groups).
+3. Open the Addressables Groups window (Window > Asset Management > Addressables Groups).
 4. In the Groups window toolbar, select Create > Group > Pack Content to create a new group.
 5. Specify the asset pack delivery type in the “Play Asset Delivery” schema.
   - Be mindful of the [size restrictions per delivery mode](https://developer.android.com/guide/playcore/asset-delivery#flexible-delivery-modes).
-  - Any groups that do not have this schema will have their bundles assigned to a core Unity assets pack.
+  - Any groups that do not have this schema or use "install-time" delivery will have their bundles assigned to streaming assets pack.
+By default Addressables will temporarily move all built content to 'Assets/StreamingAssets' at build time.
+  - In most cases the streaming assets pack will use "install-time" delivery, but in large projects it may use "fast-follow" delivery instead.
+For more information see ["Generated Asset Packs"](https://docs.unity3d.com/Manual/play-asset-delivery.html#generated-asset-packs).
 6. In the “Content Packing & Loading” schema:
   1. Make sure the “Build & Load Paths” are set to the default local paths (LocalBuildPath and LocalLoadPath).
 At runtime we will configure the load paths to use asset pack locations (see InitializeAdressables.cs).
     - Since Google Play handles content delivery, it is not possible to use remote paths or the Content Update workflow.